2. Parallel & Distributed Generation#

 1. Creation with:

-• a unique name to call this set of runs
+• a unique name to call this set of runs, defaulting the function name

 • a fn if not creating from an Harvester or Runner